inaimathi/langnostic/drafts/house-types.md

 ## Why "Sort Of"?

-You'll notice that in order for these definitions to work, we actually need to try parsing an ecoded list of strings that encode numbers.
+You'll notice that in order for these definitions to work, we actually need to try parsing an encoded list of strings that encode numbers.
 This is unsatisfactory somehow, but given the infrastructure we've defined, you can't actually write

 ```lisp
 HOUSE> (funcall (http-type-list (http-type-integer)) "[1, 2, 3]")